croffler/hugo-test/site/content/xap102tut/index.markdown

 ![data-access.jpg](/attachment_files/subject/data-access.png)
 {{%/column%}}
 {{%column width="90%" %}}
 This Tutorial provides a high-level overview of the GigaSpaces XAP platform.
-Hands on examples are provided to demonstrate the core concepts and APIâ€™s.
+Hands on examples are provided to demonstrate the core concepts and API's.
 The primary people who can benefit from this tutorial, are architects and developers who wish to build scaled-out applications with GigaSpaces XAP.
 {{%/column%}}
 {{%/section%}}